ipa320/RosTooling.github.io/docu/LearnRosSystemModels.md

         - my_sub: sub-> "awesome2::awesome2_sub"
 ```

-The next step is to create the connection between the two components.
+The next step is to create a connection between the two components.
 For that, we will use the connections description, under the system description.
-The connections must be done between interface instances described within the models, otherwise, the model validator will give an error.
+The connections must be made between interface instances described within the models, otherwise, the model validator will give an error.

 ![alt text](images/03_learn_rossystemmodels.gif)